jmausolf/poshmark_sharing/README.md

 ### Closet Size

-If you have many listings, you may need to increase the number of times the application scrolls to the end of page (default, n=7), with the `-n` parameter:
+The latest version of this code will automatically scroll to the end of your active listings in your closet.
+You should no longer need to adjust the number of possible scrolls (default, n=1000).
+If you desired to share only part of your closet, you could descrease the number of scrolls with the `-n` parameter:

-* Scroll 10 times: `python share_war.py -n 10`
+* Scroll only 1 times: `python share_war.py -n 1`

-Note that you could also decrease the amount `-n 3`, although the code will still run with the default option.

 ### Closet Ordering